sloveland/golden-mile/README.md

 > “I wonder if people will ever say, 'Let's hear about Frodo and the Ring.'

-> And they'll say, 'Yes, that's one of my favorite stories.
-Frodo was really courageous, wasn't he, Dad?'

-> 'Yes, m'boy, the most famousest of hobbits.
-And that's saying a lot.'”

 > -- Samwise Gamgee

 Your epic journey needs to be recorded.
 Your story should be told.
 Keep a journal, a blog, a spreadsheet, or moleskin - whatever it is, record your progress as you go along.